“A procession of the damned.

 So if we take the “this was some sort of warning about my life” approach, the dream (and the creepy tall owl) was sort of cautioning me that this great job I thought I had was going to go bust.
 That, plus the nostalgia over a time in my life in which (and it’s coming to me as I write this) I felt much more “in touch” with my true life’s calling.

-I say all this, and it gives me some closure and comfort.
-This thing that happened two years ago…that flat, accentless, almost “computer”-sounding voice in my dream…it’s haunted me.
+I write all this, and it gives me some closure and comfort.
+This thing that happened four years ago…that flat, accentless, almost “computer”-sounding voice in my dream…it’s haunted me.

 So maybe I can finally put this all behind me, now.